 Reading sentences about shapes in Chinese

 Reading Chinese and playing with stickers

 Learning about cars and boats in Chinese with stickers from the dollar store and origami paper.
-Random Disney stickers from the mail – does anybody else get these random stickers in the mail periodically?
+Random Disney stickers from the mail – does anybody else get these unsolicited stickers in the mail?